 Once you have submitted an application, you will be personally contacted by an admissions representative within 48 hours.
 We will answer any questions at that time and get you started on your enrollment track.
 Space is limited, groups fill rapidly, so prompt enrollment is always encouraged.

-For Bethany, Del City, Online and Tulsa courses, send official transcripts to:
+For Bethany, Online, and Tulsa courses, send official transcripts to:

 General Education courses allow students to obtain college credit in an accelerated manner.
 Using an open enrollment format, adult students select schedules and classes tailored to individual needs.
 The accelerated courses are designed to assist students in reaching 60 college credit hours needed to enter a degree completion program (Business Administration, Family Studies & Gerontology, General Studies, and Network Management, and Organizational Leadership).
 Classes meet one night a week.

 Accelerated General Education Courses

 *Effective January 1, 2019 – June 30, 2019